StoyanovaMariya/Data-Science/README.md

   2. What is the lagging effect in short term?

   3. Does the grocery basket increase/decrease with the similar percentage with US oil fund?

+## Features

+  1. Data analysis and manipulation: Pandas functions /loc, groupby, pivot, to_datetime, concat, shift/

+  2. Preprocessing: sklearn.StandardScaler for Z-score normalization

+  3. Statistics implementation:

+    - scipy.stats.kstest for performing Kolmogorov-Smirnov test for goodness of fit

+    - scipy.stats.pearsonr for running Pearson correlation to measure the linear relationship between two datasets

+  4. Visualisatios:

+     - seaborn.kdeplot for distribution of observations

+     - matplotlib.pyplot /plot, boxplot, scatter, subplots/ for correlation

+  5. Read/write to JSON file

+  6. Python package and modules to organize the code

 ## Quick Start